TheAshwanik/aws_s3_imagetag/README.md

     \<img src="http://pics.mydomain.com/folder/image.jpg">

-An you can avoid the URLs in form of
+And you can avoid the URLs in form of

     \<img src="https://s3.amazonaws.com/bucket/folder/image.jpg">